-While branding is a subject however that many people have been talking about for a while, I felt compelled to highlight some popular misconception about branding and what it is not.
+While branding is a subject however that many people have been talking about for a while, I want to highlight some popular misunderstanding about branding.

 ︎ A brand is not a logo.
 A brand is not a product.
 A brand is not a promise.
 A brand is not the sum of all the impressions it makes on an audience.
 A brand is a result–it's a person's gut feeling about a product, service or company.
 It's in their heads and in their hearts.
 A brand is reputation.